 Phu Quoc Island

-This is the largest island of Vietnam.
+This is the largest island in Vietnam.
 Located in the south of Vietnam in the Gulf of Siam, this island is a hidden treasure.
 The activities that you can do when you are on the island are visiting manufacturers of fish sauce, and pearl farms.
 What you’ll love this island is beach.
 Currently, the island becomes an attractive destination to see in South Vietnam.
-What’s more fancy is Phu Quoc island is also exempted from Vietnam Visa for foreigners.
+What’s fancier is Phu Quoc island is also exempted from Vietnam Visa for foreigners.
 Details can be found at: https://www.vietnam-visa.com/vietnam-visa-exemption/

 The floating markets of the Mekong Delta